SHIVANG2904/Portfolio/README.md

 👉 **3D Elements**:  Interactive 3D design elements, such as a GitHub-style globe and card hover effects, adding depth and engagement.

-👉 **Testimonials**: Dynamic testimonials area with scrolling or animated content for enhanced engagement.
+👉 **testimonials**: Dynamic testimonials area with scrolling or animated content for enhanced engagement.

 👉 **Work Experience**: Prominent display of professional background for emphasis and credibility.